 5. Don’t Fold Your Arms – Research

 It is advisable to get as much information as possible about companies or industries of interest before and after sending applications across to them.
-This will go long way to help you find out and emphasize the most relevant skills in your application.
+This will go a long way to help you find out and emphasize the most relevant skills in your application.
 It also helps you to work on yourself while you wait for the chance of being summoned for an interview.
 You should also keep track of their events, activities and related discussions online, participating and contributing whenever and wherever necessary.
-Following a company’s social media channels is a great way to understanding the company’s culture and how it communicates with customers.
+Following a company’s social media channels is a great way of understanding the company’s culture and how it communicates with customers.

-6. Network – Establish Strong Contacts
+6. Networking – Establish Strong Contacts

 Networking is actually what social media is all about.
 The key to finding a great job is to let as many people as possible know you’re looking.
 Look for pages which are related to the industry or profession you are interested in and contribute to topical conversations to expand your knowledge and make new contacts.
 Make sure you add in a thoughtful note when inviting people to connect.
 This will attract them and also set you apart from others who are simply using the typical “I’d like to add you to my professional network on LinkedIn” message.
 Don’t be afraid to engage with leaders in your industry — send them a tweet, tag them in a post, or link them to a conversation.
-Your LinkedIn connections and Twitter followers help communicate credibility, imply potential leads for future business, illustrate your interests, and reinforce the professional image you’ve presented to an employer.
+Your LinkedIn connections and Twitter followers help communicate credibility, implying potential leads for future business, illustrate your interests, and reinforce the professional image you’ve presented to an employer.

 7. Maintain Your Online Presence – Polish it!

-Employers are not just logging on to dig some dark sides of you, but the reality is they are just trying to get a fuller picture of a potential employee.
-Substantiate your expertise by participating in discussion, maintaining a blog or website, and providing feedback on the topics you have experience in.
+Employers are not just logging on to dig some dark sides of you, they are just trying to get a fuller picture of a potential employee.
+Substantiate your expertise by participating in discussions, maintaining a blog or website, and providing feedback on the topics you have experience in.
 Search for discussions on LinkedIn and Twitter and participate with your own opinions and feedback.
 You may not be displaying any negative qualities through your social media, but inactivity doesn’t show off any good qualities either.
 It has been evidently proved that some recruiters found something on a social media profile that confirmed their decision to make the candidate an offer, including having a wide range of interests.